 In Massachusetts, the agency that runs the family cash assistance program is called the Department of Transitional Assistance (DTA).
 Massachusetts funds cash assistance primarily with state funds; most of the block grant pays for programs and services other than cash assistance.

 Thousands of families have lost benefits because of the time limit and sanctions.
 Only one-third as many needy families receive cash assistance as before welfare reform.
 Before welfare reform, for every 100 families in poverty, 81 received cash assistance.
-Now, for every 100 families in poverty, only 38 receive cash assistance.
+Now, for every 100 families in poverty, only about 40 receive cash assistance.